- Preface

 public class VirtualThreadsExample {

-// Symbolic blocking operation — simulating I/O (e.g., an HTTP request)
+// Symbolic blocking operation — simulating I/O (e.g., HTTP request)

 static String doBlockingCall(int i) throws InterruptedException {